kristinnbragi/high-contrast-mode/README.md

 ## Installing High Contrast Mode

-It is recommended to install the High Contrast Mode package from disk.
+Download and install the High Contrast Mode package locally from disk.
 On how to install packages, please refer to the official Unity Manual (https://docs.unity3d.com/Manual/upm-ui-local.html)